Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Conclusion and further remarks

-Whereas, for general set of the parameters, the reciprocal of the market depth is not a submartingale, it is not a martingale either.
-This theoretical conclusion is in discord with the results obtained in \cite{Kyle}, as well as in \cite{baruch}, who studies the effect of risk averse insider on the equilibrium, and in \cite{BP}, who extend Kyle's model to the case when the informed trader receives a fluctuating signal over time.
-In fact, Kyle in \cite{Kyle} made a conjecture that: \begin{quote} [...] neither increasing nor decreasing depth is consistent with behavior by the informed trader which is ``stable'' enough to sustain an equilibrium.
-If depth ever increases, the insider wants to destabilize prices (before the increase in depth) to generate unbounded profits.
-If depth ever decreases, the insider wants to incorporate all of his private information into the price immediately. \end{quote} Thus, the results obtained from our model demonstrate that the necessity of risk sharing between the informed trader and the market makers makes exploitation of systematic movements in market depth unprofitable for the informed trader.
-Indeed, if the trader attempts to follow the strategy outlined by Kyle, i.e. acquiring a large position when depth is lower in order to liquidate at more favourable price when depth is higher, she would be moving the total order away from its mean, leaving the market makers exposed to the risk of large orders.
+Thus, the results obtained from our model demonstrate that the necessity of risk sharing between the informed trader and the market makers makes exploitation of systematic movements in market depth unprofitable for the informed trader.
+Indeed, if the trader attempts to follow the strategy outlined by Kyle, that is, acquiring a large position when depth is lower in order to liquidate at more favourable price when depth is higher, she would be moving the total order away from its mean, leaving the market makers exposed to the risk of large orders.
 Violation of risk sharing would cause the market makers to adjust the prices eliminating favourable liquidation opportunities for the informed trader.
 Thus, contrary to Kyle, such a strategy does not lead to unbounded profits.

 Moreover, the appearance of systematic changes in market depth as a result of market makers' risk aversion demonstrates that competition of the informed traders, as in \cite{bcw}, is not the only possible mechanism that can make the strategy proposed by Kyle unprofitable, thus leading to a drift in the reciprocal of the market depth.